aamnony/C-Sharp-Cleaner/README.md

 # C-Sharp-Cleaner
-A simple program to delete leftover files from C# applications
+A simple program to delete leftover files from C# applications.

 ![alt tag](/Screenshot.png)